juliend88/Docker/bundle-toolbox/README-EN.md

 ![addinstance](img/addinstance.png)

-Once the script is applied to the selected instance it should appear in the menu **instance** of your toolbox .
+Once the script is applied to the selected instance it should appear in the menu **instance** of your MyCloudManager .

 ![appdisable](img/appdisable.png)

-**Trick** If you want to create an instance via the console horizon Cloudwatt and declare **directly** in your MyCloudManager, you should to select - in step 3 of the instance launch wizard - the toolbox network and - in step 4 - you can paste the **Curl** or **Wget** command in the Custom Script field.
+**Trick** If you want to create an instance via the console horizon Cloudwatt and declare **directly** in your MyCloudManager, you should to select - in step 3 of the instance launch wizard - MyCloudManager network and - in step 4 - you can paste the **Curl** or **Wget** command in the Custom Script field.
 Don't forget to add the shebang `#!/bin/bash`.

 ![attachnetwork](img/attachnetwork.png)